Analysis | Fact-checking Biden’s 2021 address to Congress

 “In fact, the pay gap between CEOs and their workers is now among the largest in history.
 According to one study, CEOs make 320 times what their average workers make.”

-Biden is referring to an annual survey by the Economic Policy Institute, a left-leaning think tank, which examines the pay of chief executives at the 350 of the largest companies.
+Biden is referring to an annual survey by the Economic Policy Institute, a left-leaning think tank, which examines the pay of chief executives at 350 of the largest companies.
 The ratio of CEO-to-worker compensation was 320-to-1 in 2019, up from 293-to-1 in 2018 and a big increase from 21-to-1 in 1965, the group says.

 Other survey have found a somewhat lower ratio.
 The most powerful part of EPI’s research is the change in the ratio over time, as stock options and other incentives have resulted in big increases in chief executive pay.
-Biden simply stated “CEOs make 320 times what their average workers make.”
+Biden simply stated that “CEOs make 320 times what their average workers make.”
 But most chief executives do not work at large companies.

 The Bureau of Labor Statistics says there are more than 202,000 chief executives in the United States, with a median annual wage of $197,840.
 Looking just at chief executives of “management of companies and enterprises” yields an annual median wage of just over $248,000.
 These figures do not include benefits, but on an hourly basis it’s about five or six times more than the pay of a typical worker before benefits.

 Finally, we should note that a disparity in pay between very top in a field and other workers is not necessarily unusual.
 In 2015, the average salary for the top 100 Major League Baseball players was $16.4 million, compared to $4 million for the average for all MLB players and about $40,000 for professional minor league baseball players who earn a spot on a 40-man roster.
-Most minor-league players earned between $3,000 and $7,000 in a season, according to a lawsuit filed against Major League Baseball that said minor-leaguers earned less than fast-food workers on the minimum wage.
+Most minor league players earned between $3,000 and $7,000 in a season, according to a lawsuit filed against Major League Baseball that said minor-leaguers earned less than fast-food workers on the minimum wage.

 “In fact, we pay the highest prescription drug prices of anywhere in the world right here in America — nearly three times, for the same drug, nearly three times as other countries pay.”